celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ## Registering Metadata

-We are using [Metadata](../celo-codebase/protocol/identity/metadata) to allow accounts to make certain claims without having to do so on-chain.
-Since the validator in question here is run under a `ReleaseGold` contract, users can use any `signer` address to make claims on behalf of the `ReleaseGold` contract.
-This guide will use the `CELO_ATTESTATION_SIGNER_ADDRESS` since it is likely the most recently used, but any can be used.
-For us to complete the metadata process, we have to claim which URL users can request attestations from:
+Celo uses [Metadata](../celo-codebase/protocol/identity/metadata) to allow accounts to make certain claims without having to do so on-chain.
+Users can use any authorized signer address to make claims on behalf of the Locked Gold Account.
+For convenience this guide uses the `CELO_ATTESTATION_SIGNER_ADDRESS`, but any authorized signer will work.
+To complete the metadata process, we have to claim which URL users can request attestations from.

 Run the following commands on your local machine: